norlab-ulaval/BorealHDR/README.md

 <img align="right" src="figures_readme/dataset_acquisition.gif" width="500" height="" />

-**Due to its size, the entire BorealHDR dataset is in preparation.
-It will be added soon!**

 The BorealHDR Dataset was acquired at the Montmorency Forest in Québec City, Canada.
 In winter, this environment creates several HDR scenes coming from snow and trees.
 It was developed mainly to be used with our emulation technique.